Aru va`en: A Keeping of the Troth

 Not us.

-The hill stood before us as if it had been waiting inside the wound all along.
+The hill stood before us as though it had been waiting inside the wound.

 The Shepherd saw us coming.